 \subsection{Overview of the physical and chemical structure of protostars}

-Circumstellar disks are expected to be present since the earliest phases of the star forming process, i.e. the protostellar Class 0 phase described in the previous section, and evolve into what are traditionally called protoplanetary disks, in the Class I and II phases.
+Circumstellar disks are expected to be present since the earliest phases of the star forming process, i.e. the protostellar Class 0 protostar phase described in the previous section, and evolve into what are traditionally called protoplanetary disks , in the Class I and II protostars phases.
 Protoplanetary disks are complex structures composed by a mixture of dust and gas and the chemistry occurring in the gas-phase and/or on the grain surfaces reflects the diversity, the inhomogeneity and the evolutionary stage of these objects.

-Although their physical and chemical structure changes with time, from gas-rich and small ($\sim 0.1~ \mu$m) grains to gas-poor and pebbles, the chemical structure can be approximately subdivided in three different zones, shown in Fig. \ref{fig:sec5-disk-structure} \citep[e.g.][]{Aikawa1999c,Dullemond2007,Dutrey2014,Walsh2014}: \begin{itemize} \item [1] The hot surface layer, where the chemistry is dominated by the UV photons.
-As in the Photo-Dissociation Regions (PDRs), only ionised and neutral atoms are present in this zone, because molecules are photodissociated. \item [2] The warm molecular layer, where molecules are in the gas-phase.
-In this zone the UV photons are largely absorbed but the dust temperature is large enough for molecules to remain gaseous.
-This is the layer where iCOMs can be and are detected \citep[e.g.][]{Oberg2014}. \item [3] The cold (outer) midplane, where molecules freeze out onto dust grains and only H and D containing species are in the gas-phase, such as H$_2$D$^+$ \citep{Ceccarelli2005b}. \end{itemize} The freeze-out of different molecular species occurs at the disk radius and height where the dust temperature is lower than the freeze-out temperature, which in turn depends on the molecule BE.
-The loci of the gaseous-solid transition state of a molecule is called snowline and it is specific to each molecule.
-Although in the regions beyond the snowline molecules are prevalently frozen into the grain mantles, a small fraction of them can be released in the gas-phase thanks to the UV and X-rays photon illumination or the CR irradiation \citep[e.g.][]{Walsh2014,Loomis2015}, via the non-thermal processes described in detail in \ref{subsec:sec2-mantle-desorption}.
+Although their physical and chemical structure changes with time, from gas-rich and with small ($\sim 0.1~ \mu$m) grains to gas-poor and pebbles ($\sim 0.1-1$ m) (see, e.g., Chapters by Bae et al. and Miotello et al.), the chemical structure can be approximately subdivided in three different zones, shown in Fig. \ref{fig:sec5-disk-structure} \citep[e.g.][]{Aikawa1999c,Dullemond2007,Dutrey2014,Walsh2014}:\\ \textit{1-} The hot surface layer, where the chemistry is dominated by the UV photons.
+As in the Photo-Dissociation Regions (PDRs), only ionised and neutral atoms are present in this zone, because molecules are photo-dissociated.\\ \textit{2-} The warm molecular layer, where molecules are in the gas-phase.
+In this zone, the UV photons are largely absorbed and the dust temperature is large enough for several molecules to remain gaseous.
+This is the layer where iCOMs can be and are detected \citep[e.g.][]{Oberg2014}.\\ \textit{3-} The cold (outer) midplane, where molecules freeze-out onto grain mantles and only H and D bearing species are in the gas-phase, e.g. H$_2$D$^+$ \citep{Ceccarelli2005b}.

+The freeze-out of different molecular species occurs at the disk radius and height where the dust temperature is lower than the molecule freeze-out temperature, which in turn depends on its BE.
+The loci of the gaseous-solid transition of a molecule is called snowline and it is specific to each molecule.
+Although in the regions beyond the snowline molecules are prevalently frozen into the grain mantles , a small fraction of them can be in the gas-phase thanks to the UV and X-ray photon illumination or the CR irradiation \citep[e.g.][]{Walsh2014,Loomis2015}, via the non-thermal processes described in detail in \S ~\ref{subsec:sec2-mantle-desorption}.